bkd705/interview-challenge/README.md

 Not mentioned above, but minor piece here.
 Routing is done with React-Router, and for Auth on each page load it'll check for whether or not you're authorized, you can see this in `lib/auth/RequireAuth.tsx` as well as `screens/Home.tsx`

+## Missing Pieces / Overall Thoughts

+1. Errors on individual form fields (ie. blank message, email/password fields, etc)
+2. Typing could be better, specifically around the names of the types, lots of types that conflict with components, could come up with a better naming scheme there.
+3. Loading + Error UI could be pretty, its not right now.

 ## Available Scripts

 In the project directory, you can run: